Need-to-know guide: The RHI scheme

 How was the scheme meant to work?

-Businesses and other non-domestic users were encouraged to ditch the fossil fuel-based heat generators on their premises and replace them with renewable heat systems.
+Businesses and other non-domestic users were encouraged to ditch the fossil fuel-based heat generators on their premises and replace them with systems powered by renewable energy.

 Those systems included biomass boilers, mostly burning wood pellets, as well as solar thermal and heat pumps.